Comparing Meghan Markle and Kate Middleton's Royal Engagement Announcement Outfits

 After Clarence House announced the news of the Suits star's engagement to Prince Harry, the world waited with bated breath for the first sighting of the future husband and wife.
 It excitedly came early Monday when the two stepped out in front of the press for their first appearance as an engaged pair.

-Much like her future sister-in-law, Duchess of Cambridge Kate Middleton, Markle immediately sent shoppers into a frenzy thanks to her highly publicized ensemble for the occasion: a crisp white wrapped coat by Line the Label layered over an emerald dress by P.A.R.O.S.H and finished with Aquazzura strappy nude pumps.
+Much like her future sister-in-law, Duchess of Cambridge Kate Middleton, Markle immediately sent shoppers into a frenzy thanks to her highly publicized ensemble for the occasion: a crisp white wrapped coat by Toronto-based knitwear brand LINE layered over an emerald dress by P.A.R.O.S.H and finished with Aquazzura strappy nude pumps.
+The coat designer is a fitting choice for Markle considering she has been living in Canada while filming for the show and has worn the brand's designs in the past.

 Chris Jackson/Getty Images

-Meanwhile, history managed to repeat itself Monday morning as the frenzy over the sartorially influential Markle sent Line the Label's website into a quick crash, mirroring the response to Middleton's blue Issa wrap dress on the day she and Prince William announced their own engagement in November 2010 during a photo call at London's St. James's Palace.
+Meanwhile, history managed to repeat itself Monday morning as the frenzy over the sartorially influential Markle sent LINE's website into a quick crash, mirroring the response to Middleton's blue Issa wrap dress on the day she and Prince William announced their own engagement in November 2010 during a photo call at London's St. James's Palace.

 At the time, the dress rapidly sold out and was reordered over and over again.
 "It has always been my bestselling dress," the brand's designer Daniella Helayel told The Daily Mail this year.
 "I sold 1,110 of them in one order to Neiman Marcus in New York."
+Similarly, Markle's white coat sold out within hours.

 In comparison, the two women also opted for primary colors for their photo ops as well as cascading locks framing their faces.
 Of course, there was no shortage of smiles from both pairs on their big announcement days.